vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 VkPhysicalDevice cant be destroyed, as its not a vulkan resource per-se, its more like just a handle to a gpu in the system.

-Because our initialization order was SDL Window -> Instance -> Surface -> Device, we are doing exactly the opposite order for destruction.
+Because our initialization order was SDL Window -> Instance -> Surface -> Device -> Swapchain, we are doing exactly the opposite order for destruction.

 If you try to run the program now, it should do nothing, but that nothing also includes not emitting errors.

+There is no need to destroy the Images in this specific case, because the images are owned and destroyed with the swapchain.

 ## Validation layer errors